emsif84/emsif84.github.io/index.md

 * Currently creating dashbords with PowerBI about customer data and residential assets.
 To reach this goal i extracted and transformed data with SQL in Snowflake and connected Snowflake with PowerBI to update the data daily.
 I use DAX to create measures to display KPIs and to show the trend on a quartely basis.

 * Call Analysis and Dashboard with Python and Excel on a monthly basis.
 To reached this goal, csv files were automatically joined and transformed monthly in Python.
-Via PowerQuery in Excel i loaded the data...
+With Excel Power Query i loaded the data and created a dashboard.

 ## Previous projects

 # Education
-* Apr, 2023 - today: Data Scientist: Machine Learning Specialist on [codecadamy](http://www.codecadamy.com)
+* April, 2023 - today: Data Scientist: Machine Learning Specialist on [codecadamy](http://www.codecademy.com)
-* Oct, 2014 - Apr, 2018: B.Sc.
+* October, 2014 - April, 2018: B.Sc.
 Economic Psychology

 # Motivation